Who's Not a Fit

-The Investment Advisors Act of 1940 doesn’t allow “guarantees,” nor should it.
+The Investment Advisers Act of 1940 doesn’t allow “guarantees,” nor should it.

 If investment returns are a person’s main interest, not financial planning, then that person is not a fit for our practice.

-Your complete financial picture painted on a large canvas.
+Your complete financial picture is painted on a large canvas.